GLOBAL MARKETS-Oil slide roils emerging markets, stocks fall anew

 energy glut.

-the Dow and S&P 500 fell about 1 percent before paring losses in
+the Dow and S&P 500 fell about 1 percent before paring losses.

 slide.